loft conversion

 Planning permission for a loft extension or loft conversion?

 A straight loft conversion should not usually require planning permission as you are not altering the external shape of your house.
-Adding rooflights or skylights also be covered GPDO (permitted development) rules, so don’t require planning permission.
+Adding rooflights or skylights can also be covered by GPDO (permitted development), so won’t require planning permission.
 However, you should also check if your permitted development rights are restricted or have been removed (see below)*

 If you intend to extend your roof space as part of your loft conversion, planning permission may be needed.